 Coordinator Cristina Rocha Opens in new window

-Description This unit takes as its starting point the idea that disease has social and cultural as well as biological origins.
+Description This subject takes as its starting point the idea that disease has social and cultural as well as biological origins.
 What people define as good health and illness, and how they treat the latter are profoundly shaped by cultural frameworks.
 Healing practices, including biomedicine, are underpinned by cultural understandings and larger configurations of power.
 We will examine notions of disease causality across cultures and explore the argument that good and ill health are about more than just the body.
 Popular understandings of illness and its origins, and techniques for responding to and seeking to remedy illness can be a reflection of how different societies imagine their place in the world.

 School Humanities & Comm Arts

 Discipline Studies in Human Society, Not Elsewhere Classified.

 Check your HECS Band contribution amount via the Fees page.